 These categories of work experiences are not all inclusive of the types of activities that could count for a work experience.
 Under 20 CFR § 681.600(a), an activity meets the definition of work experience if the activity is a planned, structured learning experience that takes place in a workplace for a limited period of time.
 For example, volunteer or community service work may be a type of work experience.
-While community service falls under the program element of leadership development, if it meets the definition of work experience (i.e., a planned, structured learning experience that takes place in a workplace for a limited period of time), it could be considered a work experience activity and count toward the work experience expenditure requirement.
+While community service falls under the program element of leadership development, if it meets the definition of work experience, it can count toward the work experience expenditure requirement.